nsubordin81/educational-python-variants/Research.md

 Amoeba system calls not accessible from Bourne shell or C scripts), which may partly explain why Python's design is so extensible that we have alternative implementations surfacing. (source)

-From that time, the Python community has been involved but also guided by Rossum, and several mechanisms have come about as a process for enhancing the language. the semantic versioning has remained in place, with Major.Minor.Release(+, a0) as is commonplace to find on many software projects now.
+From that time, the Python community has been involved but also guided by Van Rossum, and several mechanisms have come about as a process for enhancing the language. the semantic versioning has remained in place, with Major.Minor.Release(+, a0) as is commonplace to find on many software projects now.
 Each of these versions may require an upgrade to the overall language specification.
 This is